Skip main navigation

 1. Prep your finances

-Review your credit score and income to ensure you meet home loan requirements.
-A favorable credit score is usually in the high 600s to 700s range.
-While the amount of income a homeowner spends on their mortgage can vary, aim to spend between 25% and 35% of your monthly income on housing costs.
-You can use an Affordability Calculator to determine a comfortable budget.
+Review your credit score and income.
+A favorable credit score is usually in the mid-to-high 700s.
+While the amount of income a homeowner spends on their mortgage can vary, Zillow considers a home affordable when 30% or less of your monthly income goes toward housing.
+You can use Zillow’s Affordability Calculator to estimate a budget based on your circumstances.

 2. Gather your documents